MultiQC/MegaQC/docs/source/docs/installation/installation_dev.rst

    megaqc initdb

-5. Start megaqc
+6. Start megaqc
 ---------------

 Start MegaQC.
-And you need to use poetry shell before running it.

 .. code:: bash

-   poetry shell
    megaqc run

 You will have to run the rest of these commands **in another terminal window**, because ``megaqc run`` blocks the terminal.

-6. Setup your access key
+7. Setup your access key
 ------------------------

 -  Login to MegaQC in your browser by browsing to